Tag Archives: Virginia Sustarsic

 By Ed Staskus

-Dave Bloomquist ran the show at the Plaza Apartments, trying to make it work on the near east side, on the fringe of Cleveland State University.
-What we called the house was on Prospect Avenue, a $.25 fare on a creaky CTS bus ten minutes to Public Square.
-The ghetto was both uptown and downtown.
-Liquor porn deadbeats beat-up cars broken bottles boarded-up windows were the order of the day.
-The house was its own alive place.
+Dave Bloomquist ran the show at the Plaza Apartments, trying to make it work on the near east side, on the fringe of downtown.
+The apartment building we called the house was on Prospect Ave., a $.25 fare on a rundown Cleveland Transportation System bus about five minutes from Public Square.
+The ghetto was uptown and all around us.
+Liquor, deadbeats, hookers, old cars, and boarded-up windows were the order of the day.
+The house, however, was its own enclave.

 Dave was from Sandusky.
 “The town, which is sluggish and uninteresting, is something like an English watering-place out of season,” Charles Dickens wrote after visiting it.
-A hundred years later it was known for Cedar Point, a big amusement park on a peninsula jutting out into Lake Erie.
-After high school Dave moved to Cleveland to study visual and fine arts at CSU.
+A hundred years later it was known for Cedar Point, an amusement park on a peninsula jutting out into Lake Erie.
+After high school Dave moved to Cleveland to study visual and fine arts at Cleveland State University.

 “Art held a natural attraction for me, and it was something I wanted to pursue,” he said.
-“My dad was an electrician, and I helped him run wires and other simple tasks.
+“My dad was an electrician.
+II helped him run wires and other simple tasks.
 I also worked during college, renovations, painting, things like that.
 After graduation, my business partner and I scraped together a down payment on the 48-unit Victorian-style Plaza.
 We decided to restore it ourselves.”

 Dave was always in in and around the building.
-Whenever anything went wrong, it didn’t take long to find the owner superintendent maintenance man.
-If he wasn’t nearby, his ex-wife-to- be, Annie, tall slim, her hair done up in braids, was right there cooking cleaning taking care of their baby boy.
+Whenever anything went wrong, it didn’t take long to find him.
+He was the owner, superintendent, and maintenance man.
+If he wasn’t nearby, his ex-wife-to- be, Annie, tall and slim, her hair done up in braids, was right there cooking, cleaning, and taking care of their baby boy.
 Built in 1901 for middle-class residents, something was always making trouble at the Plaza.

 “We learned to sweat pipe, patch the roof, and fix windows,” Dave said.
 “We had to operate with just rent money.
 We couldn’t afford to call on anyone for help.”

-Back in the day Upper Prospect was the second most prestigious place to live in Cleveland, next to Millionaire’s Row on Euclid Avenue.
-Prospect and Euclid were where to be, smoking rooms of the city’s economic and social elite.
-Most of the homes on Prospect were brick two-story single-family houses in the Italianate style.
+Back in the day Upper Prospect was the second most prestigious place to live in Cleveland, next to Millionaire’s Row on Euclid Ave.
+Prospect Ave. and Euclid Ave. were where to be, the smoking rooms of the city’s economic and social elite.
+Most of the homes on Prospect Ave. were brick two-story single-family houses in the Italianate style.
 The street was lined with elm trees.

-There were rowhouses scattered among the single-family homes, which included the Prospect Avenue Rowhouses, still there, that Dave was throwing his eye on.
+There were rowhouses scattered among the single-family homes, which included the Prospect Ave.
+Rowhouses that Dave was throwing his eye on.
 He had more than enough work on his hands, but he was a no slouch go-getter.
-Preservation and restoration efforts on Upper Prospect were just beginning to pick up steam.
+Preservation and restoration efforts on Upper Prospect were beginning to pick up steam.

-I walked to Mecca Keys on Rockwell Ave. off East 9th St. and had a key for my apartment made.
-The Plaza was home to students secretaries hippies machinists artists bikers clerks musicians court reporters anarchists activists warehouse men and writers, some in full swing, some shaking and baking away the wolf at the door, everybody coming and going.
+Before moving in I walked to Mecca Keys on Rockwell Ave. off East 9th St. and had a key for my apartment made.
+The Plaza was home to students, secretaries, both beatniks and hippies, machinists, artists, bikers, clerks, musicians, court reporters, dogsbody men, anarchists, and writers, some shaking and baking, others simply doing their best to keep the wolf away from the door.

 “We were urban pioneers before the term was coined,” said Scott Krauss, a drummer for the art-rock band Pere Ubu.
 “Like the Jefferson Airplane and the Grateful Dead had their band houses, we had the Plaza.”

-One of the first friends I made was Virginia Sustarsic.
-I had seen her around Dixon Hall up the street before I moved to the Plaza.
-She was close to John McGraw, a trim bohemian who lived alone on the third floor, read obscure European poets, drank Jack Daniels from the bottle, and drove a 1950s windowless black Chevy panel truck.
+One of the first friends I made there was Virginia Sustarsic.
+I had seen her around Dixon Hall up the street when I lived there before I moved to the Plaza.
+She was close to John McGraw, a trim bohemian who lived alone on the third floor, read obscure European poets, drank Jack Daniels from the bottle, and drove a 1950s windowless Chevy panel truck.
+It was a black panel truck.

-Virginia had interned at the Cleveland Press, worked on CSU’s student newspaper, and wrote for the school’s poetry magazine.
-Since she was settled in at the Plaza, was friendly, and worked for herself, she made friends easily, and I subsequently made friends by hanging around with her.
+Virginia had interned at the Cleveland Press, worked on Cleveland State University’s’s student newspaper, and wrote for the school’s poetry magazine.
+Since she was settled in at the Plaza, was friendly, and worked for herself, she made friends easily, and I subsequently made friends at the Plaza by hanging around with her.

 She knew all about art.
-I didn’t know anything.
-When she showed me a picture of an American flag by Jasper Johns, I found a big used flag and thumbtacked it to the wall at the head of my bed.
-When she showed me a picture of a Jackson Pollack painting, I thought, what a mess.
+I didn’t know much about anything.
+When she showed me a reproduction of a Jackson Pollack painting, I thought, what a mess.
+When she showed me a picture of an American flag by Jasper Johns, I found a ragged old flag and thumbtacked it to the wall at the head of my bed.
+I thought I was being au courant.

 Virginia made candles, incense, and roach clips for a head shop on the near west side.
-The owner of the shop, Jamie, was a little older than us and square-jawed.
+The owner of the shop, Jamie, was a little older than us.
+He wore fake glasses to disguise a pear-shaped nose.
 He wore a red checked bandana and liked to go barefoot.
-He pulled up in a mid-60s VW T2 bus, Virginia delivered the goods, he would say he had a great idea for going someplace fun, as many people who could fit would pile into the Splittie, and he would drive to a park a beach or a grassy knoll overlooking a cemetery.
+He pulled up in a mid-60s VW T2 bus, Virginia delivered the goods, he would say he had a great idea for going someplace fun, as many people as could fit would pile into the Splittie, and he would drive to a park, a beach, or a grassy knoll somewhere.

 Jamie always played The Who’s “Magic Bus” at least once every trip, there and back.
 “Thank you, driver, for getting me here, too much, Magic Bus, now I’ve got my Magic Bus.”
 The speakers were tinny, but the volume made up for it.

-We went to see “Woodstock” the movie, since none of us had gone to the music festival, at a drive-in.
+We went to see “Woodstock” the movie at a drive-in, since none of us had gone to the music festival.
 Virginia’s roach clips came in handy.
 The Splittie’s back and middle seats could be pulled out.
-It was groovy at drive-ins, backing the bus in to face the screen, some of us in the seats on the ground, others in the open rear of the bus, and Jamie with his gal on top, an umbrella at the ready.
+It was useful at drive-ins, backing the bus in to face the screen, some of us in the seats on the ground, others in the open rear of the bus, and Jamie with his gal on top of the VW, an umbrella at the ready.

-Nobody wanted to be sitting behind Mike Cassidy, who was skinny enough, but had a massive head of long fuzzy electrified red hair.
+Nobody wanted to be sitting behind Mike Cassidy, who was skinny enough, but had a massive head of long electrified red hair.
+Virginia got him a shower cap to keep his mop top under control, but he refused to wear it.

 Virginia was hooked on photography and showed me the ropes, letting me use her camera.
-When a photography contest was announced at Cleveland State University, she entered a picture she had taken in San Francisco, and I entered a picture of Mr. Flood.
+When a photography contest was announced at Cleveland State University, she entered a picture she had taken in San Francisco.
+I entered a picture of Mr. Flood.

 Bob Flood lived on the second floor, like me.
 None of us knew what he did, exactly, although he wore a hat suggesting he was a locomotive engineer.
 Virginia thought he was a professor of some kind.
 Everybody called him Mr. Flood.
 Nobody knew why.
-He was a lean careful man, sported a shaggy looking beard, was divorced, but had visitation rights to his two kids, who came and played in his apartment weekends.
+He was a lanky careful man, sported a shaggy looking beard, was divorced, but had visitation rights to his two children, who came and played in his apartment on weekends.

 “Well,” he said.
 “The portrait and your picture were our top picks.
 But yours was kind of grainy.”